Keenan-Nicholson/blog/content/posts/Servarr.md

 ### Using Ubuntu?

-If you are using Ubuntu you may run into storage issues.
+If you are using Ubuntu you may be facing a lack of storage space.
 I only had 98gb free which, at first, I thought was some limit on the `torrent-downloads` mount or a restriction in my root partition.

 I ran `lsblk` to find out Ubuntu only allocated 100GB to your root filesystem.